Vincit/multi-user-test-runner/README.md

 `@TestUsers` annotation defines which users are used to run the tests.
-Users can be defined by role (`role`), by existing user (`user`), use the creator (`TestUsers.CREATOR`) user, use a user with the same role as the creator (`TestUsers.NEW_USER`) or not log in at all (`TestUsers.UNREGISTERED`).
+Users can be defined by role (`role`), by existing user (`user`), use the creator (`TestUsers.CREATOR`) user, use a user with the same role as the creator (`TestUsers.NEW_USER`) or not log in at all (`TestUsers.ANONYMOUS`).
 All these definition types can be mixed.
 The possible definitions are shown in the table below.

   Type       | Format | Example | Description
 -------------|--------|---------|------------